yangyangnuc/MarkovChain/README.md

 # Markov Model
 Markov model is a system that produces Markov chain.
 Hidden Markov model is a markov model that we don't know its rules to produce markov chains.
+2 probabilities,
+* there will be certain observation, given certain state and time
+* there will be certain transition, given certain state and time

 ## 1 Markov Chain
 ![avatar](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Markovkate_01.svg/220px-Markovkate_01.svg.png)
 ## 1.0 Markov Property